 The duration of the Scholarship is for a single scholastic year beginning no later than the fall semester following the award.

 Candidates must apply each year for consideration.
-Candidates are eligible their second, third, fourth and fifth scholastic year.
+Candidates are eligible for their second, third, fourth and fifth scholastic year.

 The candidate must be available for a face to face interview with the Scholarship Committee on the Saturday before Easter.